Jack Kirwan: Tottenham Hotspur

-Later years
+Chelsea, and later years

-In May 1905 Kirwan left Tottenham Hotspur and joined Chelsea.
-He made 76 appearances in total for Chelsea and scored 16 goals.
+On 3 May 1905 Kirwan left Southern League Tottenham Hotspur and joined the newly-formed Chelsea.
+Kirwan, already established as Ireland captain by this point, was a virtual ever-present in his first season with the West London side, playing 36 games and scoring 8 goals as the team narrowly missed out on promotion to the First Division after a dramatic late-season collapse.
+He made 75 appearances in total for Chelsea, scoring 16 goals.
 In 1907 he helped Chelsea finish runners up in the Second Division and thus gain promotion.
 Kirwan also played 3 games for Chelsea in the FA Cup, scoring 1 goal.
 After leaving Chelsea he played for Clyde and Leyton F.C. before retiring as a player.

 Irish international

 Between 1900 and 1909 Kirwan played 17 times for Ireland.
 He made his international debut on 24 February 1900 in a 2–0 away defeat to Wales.
 Kirwan, together with Archie Goodall, Billy Scott, Billy McCracken and Robert Milne, was a member of the Ireland team that clinched a share in the 1903 British Home Championship.
 Until then the competition had been monopolised by England and Scotland.
 However, in 1903, before goal difference was applied, Ireland forced a three way share.
 Despite losing their opening game 4–0 to England, the Irish then beat Scotland for the first time on 21 March 1903.
 Kirwan scored his first goal for Ireland in the 2–0 win at Celtic Park.
 He then helped Ireland beat Wales 2–0 in the final game of the tournament.
 He scored his second goal for Ireland in a 3–1 defeat to England on 12 March 1904.
+Kirwan captained the side during its 1905 and 1906 Home Championship campaigns.
 His final game for Ireland was a 5–0 defeat to Scotland on 15 March 1909.